titanknis/Nixos-Installation-Guide/README.md

 # nixos
-obviously this is my nixos config file if you find anything useful please do no hesitate to copy from it
+obviously this is my nixos config file. if you find anything useful please do no hesitate to copy from it